JMencius/Arrow/README.md

 This repository archives the pipelines and source codes used in the LongBow manuscript.

 # Contents
-The contents are organized into seven main folders.
+The contents are organized into six main folders.
 Please feel free to click on any title to view the detailed `README.md`.

 1. [SRA_status](./SRA_status/scripts/README.md)